 When you live in a tiny space you quickly turn to your walls for vertical storage solutions.
 At least that’s been the case for us as we try to figure out the best ways to get organized in our RV.

 I knew we needed some additional hanging storage for our bathroom and was instantly inspired when I saw this horseshoe wine rack.
 Sure, it may have been made for wine, but it was similar in design to what I wanted for towel storage.
-Yup, it would be the perfect rustic storage solution for our bathroom.
+Yup, it would be the perfect rustic bathroom shelf solution for our bathroom.

 A few months ago Eric and I headed up to North Carolina to visit the cabin resort we were married at.
 The owner builds all of the log homes from reclaimed wood, and while we were there he let us pick out some wood to use in our RV.